followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/views/dropDownAppointmentTemplate.md

 ===========================================================================

 <!--shortDescription-->
-The template to be used for rendering appointments in the appointment collector's drop-down menu.
+The template to be used for rendering appointments in the appointment collector's drop-down list.
 <!--/shortDescription-->

 <!--fullDescription-->